jjvanzon/Circular-Language-Spec/spec/pointers/pointers.md

 ##### Summary

-This would add the following aspect to the list of aspects:
+This might add the following aspect to the list of aspects:

 - __Reference__